About me

 Email: healey “at” txstate.edu

-My research is in analysis and probability, with a focus on Schramm-Loewner Evolution (SLE) and the deterministic Loewner equation.
-I particularly like problems with links to statistical physics, including those involving random maps, random matrix theory, and superprocesses.
+My research is in probability and analysis, with a focus on Schramm-Loewner Evolution (SLE).
+I particularly like problems with links to statistical physics, including those involving Dyson Brownian motion, random matrix theory, and superprocesses.

-I got my PhD from Brown in 2017, where my advisor was Govind Menon.
+I got my PhD in 2017 from Brown University, where my advisor was Govind Menon.
 After that, I was an L.E.
 Dickson Instructor at the University of Chicago, working with Greg Lawler.
 I came to Texas State in 2020.
-Last spring, I was a research member in the program The Analysis and Geometry of Random Spaces at MSRI (Spring 2022).
+During Spring 2022, I was a research member in the program The Analysis and Geometry of Random Spaces at MSRI (now SLMath).